jph98/scripts/coursera-learning.md

 * Strengthens the other parts

 If you go over what you've learned BEFORE sleep it greatly helps your ability to remember them.

+What helps learning?
+* Interruption - active engagement - allows you to learn more.
+* Jogging/exercise allows you to learn better

+Multitasking
+Context Switching

+New neurons are born all the time

+Being in a creative environment is important